tarakc02/PureFun.jl/benchmark/output/list-comparisons/index.md

 ````
 ![](index-5.svg)

-Due to the tree-based underlying representation, list types based on
-`RandomAccess.List`s are able to better optimize reductions, when compared to
-performance on folds:
+Here's the performance on the largest examples:

 ````julia
 iter_results |>